Selected Passages from Hungarian-Ottoman Wars

 Kékkő castle

 Also, there were other Ottoman raids and attacks at several parts of the Kingdom of Hungary, for example, the small fort of Fonyód fell in August 1575, and all of the defenders were slaughtered.
 Let us commemorate their heroic last stand because not only shiny victories deserve glory.
 In September, the Bey of Bosnia defeated the Croatian warriors at Budacski.
 As Sultan Selim II died at the end of 1574, the new sultan became Murad III.
 The previous treaty had to be made again, obviously.
 The new treaty was signed on 22 November 1575, and it was based on the “status quo” again.
-As a result of this, all the new gains remained in the hand of the Ottomans.
+As a result of this, all the new gains remained in the hands of the Ottomans.
 The “small war” raged on, though.
-The new big war began only in 1591/93 and it was the devastating 15-Year-War that caused even more destruction than any wars before.
+The new big war began only in 1591/93 and it was the devastating 15-Year War that caused even more destruction than any wars before.

 To learn more about the lay of the land a bit better, you can find more maps on my page: